laguirre12/openweather/README.md

 * `test`: runs the test suite

 ## Contents
 This is a set of modules meant to interact with various OpenWeather APIs.
-Documentation for the modules can be found via JSDoc.

-## Weather Modules
 Each module consists of a Request Class, Enums for specific API endpoints (and possible units), and factory methods for creating new Requests.
-In order to send requests each Request must be given an API-KEY, which can be set globally for the module.
-Each Request Class consists of chainable setters/getters that set specific properties for the request and an `exec()` method that executes the request.
+Each Request Class has a fluent interface with chainable setters/getters that set specific properties for the request and an `exec()` method that executes the request.
 The `exec()` functions support both Promises and callbacks.
-Example:
+In order to send requests each Request must be given an API-KEY (`appid`) , which can be set globally for the module.

+Overview of each module:

 * `openweather.js`: A module that wraps the other openweather modules together.
 This module exports all functions and classes from the other openweather modules.

         const openweather = require('openweather');
         openweather.defaultKey('<API-KEY>');

-* `openweather-base.js`: A module containing a general interface for any OpenWeather API requests and a custom Error type.
-Both are used in the following modules.
+* `openweather-base.js`: A module containing a general interface for any OpenWeather API requests and request types, and a custom Error type that are used in the following modules.
+(NOTE: the interfaces are only described via JSDoc virtual comments)

 * `openweather-uv.js`: A module for solely interacting with the OpenWeather UV Index data API.